d12frosted/elpa-mirror/stable-melpa/wsd-mode-readme.txt

 - generating and saving diagrams generated through WSD's online API.
 - support for WSD premium features (svg-export, etc) if API-key is provided.
-- rendering diagrams inline in Emacs, or in external OS viewer if image format is not supported by Emacs.
+- rendering diagrams inline in emacs, or in external OS viewer if image format is not supported by Emacs.

 Customization:

+The mode can be slightly customized.
+Documenting this fully is on the TODO-list.

 To create mode-specific emacs-customizations, please use the wsd-mode-hook.